Monday, 22 December 2025

 Another oldie from my Christmas archive.
 This one was written in 2002, when I lived in a farmhouse near Killala, Co.
 Mayo, and felt very happy to be spending Christmas on my own...

 It’s the look in their eyes that gets me.
-They’ve asked you what you’re going to do for Christmas, and you’ve said you don’t know.
+They’ve asked you what you’re doing for Christmas, and you’ve said you don’t know.
 You might go to friends, but you might just stay in and do it on your own.

-Then there’s the look.
-The staring down the nose dewey-eyed 'you-don’t-really-know-what-you’re-saying-do-you-you-poor-sad-lonely-little-loser' look.
+Then comes the look.
+The staring down the nose dewey-eyed 'you-don’t-know-what-you’re-saying-you-poor-sad-loser' look.

 Drives me crazy every time.

-Of course it is tragic that some people will be lonely and alone on Christmas Day.
+Of course it's tragic that some people will be lonely and alone on Christmas Day.

 But the time has come for me to stand up and be counted, on behalf of the multitude out here who will be alone and doing just fine, thanks very much.